-QAC is required to either fully or partially fund the cost of mitigation works on eligible homes in the inner and mid-QLDC district plan.
+QAC is required to either fully or partially fund the cost of mitigation works on QLDC district plan.
 QAC has opted to

 NORTHERN LAND DEVELOPMENT

 QAC has started work on developing a precinct plan for its 15 hectares of land adjacent to Hawthorne Drive north of the airport.
 Early-stage feasibility analysis of the land, including geotechnical and contamination studies, has been conducted to confirm its readiness for development.